kirbydesign/designsystem/.github/CONTRIBUTING.md

     - Don't assume people have knowledge outside of Kirby - contributors might come from many different projects

 ### Branch
-The good branch only contain changes related to one issue and follows our naming policy:
+The good branch only contain changes related to one issue and follows our branch name policy:
 - Issue type first followed by a `/`
 - Issue id second followed by a `-`
 - Name last